 4.3.
 Visual supporting material of the PEMS installation

 It is necessary to document with visual material (photographs and/or videos) the installation of the PEMS on every tested vehicle.
-The pictures should be in quantity and quality enough to identify the vehicle and to assess if the installation of the PEMS main unit, the EFM, the GPS antenna, and the weather station follow the instrument manufacturers recommendations and the general good practices of PEMS testing.ANNEX 12
+The pictures should be in quantity and quality enough to identify the vehicle and to assess if the installation of the PEMS main unit, the EFM, the GPS antenna, and the weather station follow the instrument manufacturers recommendations and the general good practices of PEMS testing.

+Secretariat will advise and on whether a CSV file can be added instead of Appendix 8.

+ANNEX 12

+Copy from current manufacturer declaration in EU